netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 ![An example of eBPF
 charts](https://user-images.githubusercontent.com/1153921/84795632-9b1fa700-afac-11ea-8286-138aac00eae1.png)

-In these charts you can see first a spike in syscalls to open and close files from the configure/build process, followed by a similar spike from the Apache benchmark.
+In these charts, you can see first a spike in syscalls to open and close files from the configure/build process, followed by a similar spike from the Apache benchmark.

 ## Troubleshoot and debug applications with eBPF

-The actual process of troubleshooting and debugging any application with Netdata's eBPF metrics depends on the type of application you're monitoring and what kind of issues you're trying to trace.
+The actual method of troubleshooting and debugging any application with Netdata's eBPF metrics depends on the application, its place within your stack, and the type of issue you're trying to root cause.
 This guide won't be able to explain how to troubleshoot _any_ application with eBPF metrics, but it should give you some ideas on how to start with your own systems.

 The value of using Netdata to collect and visualize eBPF metrics is that you don't have to rely on existing (complex) command line eBPF programs or, even worse, write your own eBPF program to get the information you need.